When to register a death

 Once the death is registered

 There’s no fee to register a death.
-After registration the registrar will issue the following free of charge:
+After registration the registrar will issue:

 The registrar will notify the council tax department and the electoral registration office of the death.

 A full death certificate, if required, can be used for the deceased’s personal business including insurance policies and building society accounts.
 It may also be used to close bank accounts.

 For a full certificate, up to 1 month after death: £10

 Please note that there is an additional £1 administrative charge for posting certificates.

 The Tell Us Once service can notify all relevant organisations of someone’s death.

 To use this service, you will need the deceased's National Insurance Number along with the following, where relevant: